epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/gdp_revenue_correlation.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 Now that is a very interesting picture.
 We see that there certainly are divergences from how the worlds GDP correlates with movie revenue.
-Whats even more interesting - correlation is still quite high for developing countries in Africa, but the whole post-soviet region glows green.
+What's even more interesting - correlation is still quite high for developing countries in Africa, but the whole post-soviet region glows green.
 Is this a cold war stigma?
 Between 1960 and 1989, when the Iron Curtain was still casting shadow, most of the western movies were either completely unavaible in this part of the world or their screenings were delayed significantly.
 Let's take a closer look.

 > **Fun Fact:** *Star Wars* made it to Hungarian cinemas almost two years after it's official release.